akshjain8/akshjain8/README.md

 - 👋 Hi, I’m @akshjain8
-- 👀 I’m interested in knowing and learning the significance of programming languages.
+- 👀 I’m interested in knowing and how to build large scalable systems.
-- 🌱 I’m currently learning python.
+- 🌱 I solve coding problems and currently learning web development .
-- 💞️ I’m looking to collaborate on projects that will clear my basic understanding of python.
+- 💞️ I’m looking to collaborate on projects that will help me become a proficient software developer.
 - 📫 How to reach me : ig=@akshjain8 , akshjain2001@gmail.com

 <!---